Home » Repayment » Student Loan Forgiveness » Consolidation of FFEL Federal Loans for Public Service Student Loan Forgiveness

 Affiliate Disclosure and Integrity Pledge

-For many years, FFEL loans have caused headaches for borrowers seeking Public Service Student Loan Forgiveness.
+For many years, FFEL (Federal Family Education Loan) loans have caused headaches for borrowers seeking to qualify for PSLF (Public Service Loan Forgiveness).

 Fortunately, temporary changes made by the Department of Education allowed borrowers to count their time before and after consolidation towards the required ten years of service.
-Sadly, this program is now over — kind of.
+Sadly, this temporary measure is now over — kind of.

 If this all sounds confusing, you have come to the right place.